The Ritz Dance Performance, June 1978

 What Mr. Stevens was asking me to do - PERFORM IN FRONT OF

-HOUSTON'S BEST DANCERS - was way over my head considering
+HOUSTON'S BEST DANCERS - was way over my head.
+Making matters worse, I had

 no one to turn to for help.

-I didn't know how
+I did not know how

+to lead!
+That was my weakness.
 Advanced Disco Dancing called for lightning-quick leads.

-acquired what is known as 'muscle memory'.
+over time till they become is known as 'muscle memory'.
+No

 help me.
 What little I knew was stuff I had